 What Can I Do To Help My Child?

 Many parents have their first child with no special training.
-They observed the style of their own parents.
-As a result, many new parents leave the hospital wondering, “How could they allow us to take this defenseless baby home?
-Isn’t that dangerous?”
+They observed the style of their own parents and they go home thinking “I think can do this”

 Our Approach – Parent Coaching

-The U.S. Department of Health & Human Services Center for Disease Control & Prevention conducted a study of different parent trainings.
-It was their conclusion that programs consistently have better outcomes when they teach skills using homework, modeling, role playing and parents practicing with their own children at home.
+The U.S. Department of Health & Human Services Center for Disease Control & Prevention conducted a study of different parent training.
+It was their conclusion that programs consistently have better outcomes when they teach skills using homework, modeling, role-playing, and parents practicing with their own children at home.